thoughtspot/thoughtspot.github.io/_end-user/search/search-answers.md

    Select **Go** or click Enter on your keyboard.

 7. The list of results of your selection appear.
+Note that ThoughtSpot automatically selects the first result and opens the **Details** panel.
+This allows you to quickly glance at the metrics, groups, and filters for the Answer or Pinboard that ThoughtSpot determines is most useful for you.

-You can sort these results by the following parameters:
+8. You can sort these results by the following parameters:
     - Relevance (default)
     - Number of views
     - Created date: latest first